JohnWCartmell/ERScript/html/change-18-May-2025.md

 in a similar manner, routes connected to the bottom edge or the left hand side have a clockwise and anticlockwise label positions.

 ### Angle theta of an terminal arm.
 Terminal arms can radiate out in all 360 degrees from an enclosure.
-The actual angle of the endarm will be refered to as theta.
+The actual angle of the endarm will be referred to as theta.
 We follow compass bearings so that
 + zero degrees is an endarm heading directly upwards due north,
 + pi/2 is due east i.e. an endarm heading away to the right hand side,
 + pi is due south,
 +  3 * pi/2 is due west,
-+  2 * pi + infinitessimal is infinitessimally close to due south.
++  2 * pi + infinitesimal is infinitesimally close to due south.

 #### Naming
 + ** This angle theta can be represented in the data model as  attribute `bearing`. **